Residencies

 Contribution to our social media channels in the form of images and words.

 Audience participation - We require 2 public facing activities during the residency.
 This can come in many forms, for example a public facing workshop, artist talk or working in the space while allowing the public to observe.
+We will require one of these activities to happen at the weekend.

-Current 2024 Open for Art Residencies:
+2024/2025 Open for Art ‘Impact’ Residencies:

 Our residencies have public workshops where our space is open for you to learn about the resident artist and their practice.
 Click here for all current residency events

-Instagram: @raemasonart
+Instagram: @politeextinction

-Instagram: @vainwin
+Instagram: @dezzartzz